-Mike Biderman's teaching interests include the introductory and intermediate statistics courses, sensation and perception, and the graduate research methods sequence in the I/O program.
+Dr. Mike Biderman's teaching interests include the introductory and intermediate statistics courses, sensation and perception, and the graduate research methods sequence in the I/O program.
 His current research interests involve the study of structural equation models applied to faking of personality tests and the study of factors available at time of selection to turnover in organizations.
 His out-of-class interests involve twice daily walks of the Biderman dogs.
-For more information about Dr. Biderman, click on his "Bio and Vita" button at the bottom of this page.
+For more information about Dr. Biderman, click on his "More Info" button at the bottom of this page.